cosmos72/hyperluminal-mem/README.md

     (pushnew :hyperluminal-mem/word-type/unsigned-long-long *features*)

-Hyperluminal-MEM will honour such override, intern the type name to convert it to a keyword, use it as the definition of `mem-word`, and derive `+msizeof-word+` from it.
+Hyperluminal-mem will honour such override, intern the type name to convert it to a keyword, use it as the definition of `mem-word`, and derive `+msizeof-word+` from it.

 Status
 ------
-As of January 2015, Hyperluminal-MEM is being written by Massimiliano Ghilardi and it is considered by the author to be fairly stable, tested and documented.
+As of January 2015, Hyperluminal-mem is being written by Massimiliano Ghilardi and it is considered by the author to be fairly stable, tested and documented.
 It may still contain some rough edges and minor bugs.